ryayoung/ryayoung/markdown-tutorial.md

 ---

 ## HTML Tables
-Yes, these are supported.
+These are cool.
 [This article](https://www.w3schools.com/html/html_tables.asp) provides a great tutorial with examples.

 Here is an example to see how they display inside Github: